-Turkey Kreplach Soup: here’s one of the best things to do with leftover turkey.
-Make turkey soup with turkey dumplings.
-It’s easier than you think!
+Turkey Kreplach Soup (turkey soup with turkey dumplings) is one of the best things to do with leftover Thanksgiving turkey, and it’s easier than you think!

 Let’s talk about leftovers for a minute.
 Sometimes they seem like ‘yesterday’s same old same old.’
 Sometimes they inspire.
 But for me, Thanksgiving leftovers always inspire.
 Leftover turkey, especially, has so much potential to be transformed into something new and more exciting than its original incarnation.

 It’s so easy to make a scrumptious comforting turkey soup with whatever is left of your Thanksgiving turkey.
 You basically just throw the carcass into a large soup pot. (you may have to break it apart to fit it in).
 Add some vegetables – a cut up onion, a few chunked carrots and celery spears – some parsley and/or dill.
 Fill the pot with water and get it boiling.